MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/move-onedrive-between-geo-locations.md

 description: "Learn how to move a OneDrive site to a different geo location."
 ---

-# Move a OneDrive site to a different geo-location
+# Move a OneDrive site to a different geo location

 With OneDrive geo move, you can move a user’s OneDrive to a different geo location.
 OneDrive geo move is performed by the SharePoint Online administrator or the Office 365 global administrator.
 Before you start a OneDrive geo move, be sure to notify the user whose OneDrive is being moved and recommend they close all files for the duration of the move.
 (If the user has a document open using the Office client during the move, then upon move completion the document will need to be saved to the new location.)
 The move can be scheduled for a future time, if desired.